sporksmith/dev-journal/patching-libc-to-interpose-syscalls/README.md

 FILE* stream, rather than directly on its file descriptor, write to an in-memory buffer. i.e. the corresponding writes get batched into a single write syscall.

+# Caveats

+We'll run into subtle errors if our preloaded libc uses different data type or constant definitions than the libc against which the target program was compiled.
+Hopefully using the same implementation of libc (glibc, in this case), with a "close enough" version is sufficient.
+To be really sure though we'd need to patch the source of our distribution's libc, which may itself be patched, and be sure to use the same configuration and toolchain that our distribution used when building the libc it uses and distributes.

+The workaround for avoiding the extra dynamic symbol lookups essentially tells glibc to always use mmap instead of brk for allocating memory.
+This will have some performance impact.
+Since the system's glibc shouldn't end up getting used at all, we *might* be able to hard-code the opposite default itself and tell it to ahead and use brk.
+For this proof-of-concept I just went with the more conservative approach.

+I wouldn't be terribly surprised if we run into other issues at runtime similar to those dynamic symbol lookup crashes. glibc wasn't designed to be used in quite this way.